-For the past several weeks, we have challenged leaders to become ambiguity absorbers and we have argued that there are five key elements of a plan to absorb ambiguity and point towards a better future during this unprecedented time.
-To continue to support leaders around the globe, we have assembled some resources to help you do that more effectively.
+With the initial wave of COVID-19 cases and the subsequent health, economic, political, and social repercussions, we argued that there were five key elements of a plan to absorb ambiguity and point towards a better future during this unprecedented time.
+As the ambiguity continues, we continue to focus our clients on these five areas and continue to add resources to help them do that effectively.

 Some leaders took immediate cost reduction measures, and other leaders still need to realign costs to their new economic reality.
 High performing leaders make cost decisions based on alternative scenarios and financial modeling.
 This isn’t enough—they also need to filter decisions through the lens of protecting distinctive capabilities that create advantage in the eyes of their target customers.
 These leaders chart a course to resource allocation that positions them to emerge from the crisis even stronger than before.

 When leaders take this approach to cost reduction, they must clarify the distinctive capabilities needed for their business to succeed.
 Armed with this intent, they streamline work based on its contribution to distinctiveness.
 This unleashes resources for reinvestment in the work that customers care about by reducing or eliminating other work.
 Ultimately the organization emerges from the crisis better positioned for the future.